essiecheng/Power-Outage-Analysis/README.md

 ### Interesting Aggregates
 #### Outage Duration, Climate Region, and Month
-In addition to investigating where longer power outages occur, we can also investigate when the outages tend to be longer using a pivot table.
+In addition to investigating where longer power outages occur, it can also investigated when the outages tend to be longer using a pivot table.

 One observation is that colder months seem most frequent for major power outages, as the longest outage durations occur during fall and winter months for several regions (Central, East North Central, West, Northwest, Southeast).
 Another notable observation is that the West North Central region row contains many NaN values, indicating that power outages occur much less frequently in that region (as many months don't have data).
 This makes sense as the months that do have data display very short outage durations in comparison to other regions.